-The Democratic-controlled Senate Finance Committee will consider its plan to cut healthcare costs, regulate insurers and expand coverage at a meeting starting at 10 a.m.
-EDT (1400 GMT), with a vote a few hours later.
+The Democratic-controlled Senate Finance Committee began considering the measure to cut healthcare costs, regulate insurers and expand coverage, with a vote expected within a few hours.

 If approved as expected, the bill would be merged with the Senate Health Committee's version over the next few weeks and moved to the full Senate, setting off an eventual floor battle with Republicans who call it too costly and a heavy-handed government intrusion.